Wyandotte Caves: Salamanders

 Cave salamanders can often be seen in the entrance area of Wyandotte cave and inside of Little Wyandotte Cave.

 Fish

 Blind cavefish are rarely seen in the larger of Wyandotte Caves, as it is very dry in modern times.
 Little Wyandotte Cave, however, is much wetter than the historic cave, but still contains no fish.
 The only living aquatic life found is bacteria.

 Crickets

 Cave crickets abound in the smaller cave, and some occasionally enter the larger cave.
-They are often eaten by snakes, however.
+They are often eaten by snakes.